siruma/DS-group-project/README.md

 The system consists of a server and multiple clients.
 There can be a maximum of 2 player clients active, but other clients can be connected as viewers to get updates on the game status.
 - The server keeps track of the game status and updates the clients on the game status.
-- Client can display game statuses that server sends to it, and when it's the player's turn to make a move, the client will relay the player's turn (selected grid position) to the server.
+- The client can display the game statuses that the server sends to it, and when it's the player's turn to make a move, the client will relay the player's turn (selected grid position) to the server.
-- Server keeps sending updates about the game to connected player/viewer clients until client stops acknowledgeing the updates.
+- The server keeps sending updates about the game to connected player/viewer clients until the client stops acknowledging the updates.